jrandj/aws-security-specialty/README.md

 1. You are trying to use the Systems Manager to patch a set of EC2 systems.
 Some of the systems are not getting covered in the patching process.
 Which of the following can be used to troubleshoot the issue?
     * Check to see if the right role has been assigned to the EC2 instances and that the SSM agent is installed and running on the instance.
 You can use the EC2 Health API to determine the version of the SSM agent and the last time the instance sent a heartbeat value.

-1. Development teams in your organisation use S3 buckets to store the log files for various applications hosted in development environments in AWS.
+1. Development teams in your organization use S3 buckets to store the log files for various applications hosted in development environments in AWS.
 The developers want to keep the logs for one month for troubleshooting purposes and then remove the logs.
 What feature will enable this requirement?
     * Lifecycle configuration on the S3 bucket enables you to specify the lifecycle management objects in a bucket, including logs.
 An expiration action can be used to specify when the objects expire.

 1. You have a set of applications, databases, and web servers hosted in AWS.
 The web servers are placed behind an ELB.
 There are separate security groups for the application, database, and web servers.
 The security groups have been defined accordingly.
 There is an issue with the communication between the application and database servers.
 In order to troubleshoot the issue between just the application and database server, what is the ideal set of minimal steps you would take?